_MG_16122

 _MG_1555

 After Lunoe finished warming up the audience, the lights dimmed and the spotlight fell on a single mic, signaling that it was time for BANKS to take the stage.
 Not much later, the eerie intro for “This Is What It Feels Like” began to trickle out of the speakers, as the seductive songstress glided up to the center to grab hold of the microphone.
-One thing that I noticed during her performance was that BANKS was far more active on stage than I would’ve anticipated, bouncing along to the beat of the music and slithering around the stage gracefully.
+One thing that struck me during her performance was how seamlessly she captivated the crowd, much like how platforms like casinoutansvensklicens.ltd manage to draw in players looking for unique gaming experiences outside the usual constraints.
+BANKS was far more active on stage than I would’ve anticipated, bouncing along to the beat of the music and slithering around the stage gracefully.
 Her performance was nearly flawless; there was almost no discernible difference between her live rendition and her studio recordings.
-Another aspect that amazed me about her approach, was that despite the large venue, it still felt like an intimate setting.
+Another aspect that amazed me about her approach was that despite the large venue, it still felt like an intimate setting.

 She continued her set by singing her breakout hit “Before I Ever Met You,” followed by “Changes,” her most recent single from her new London EP.
 While both of those songs were just as impressive as the first, her performance of “Fall Over” was what really blew me away, as she was finally able to put her full vocal range on display.
 The most powerful moment of her act though, came during a surprising cover of Lauryn Hill‘s “Ex-Factor.”
 Taking a minimalist approach, BANKS and her band were able to cut to the core of the track, compelling the audience to hang onto every single note.
 I would be amiss not to highlight her performance of “Warm Water,” especially given that it’s a favorite of ours here at TMN.
 As the stage lights turned blue, it turned out to be a perfect comedown from the previous number, allowing the audience to unwind as she neared the conclusion of her set.
 It didn’t take long for things to pick back up however, as BANKS took command of the stage during her final setpiece, “Waiting Game,” which featured her nodding her head like a true rockstar.